25 top facts about birds

 Song Sparrow (Melospiza melodia).
 (Len Blumin / Flickr; cc by-nc-nd 2.0)

-There’s an important reason: That’s when the air is typically still, and the way it carries sound waves makes them clearer.
+There’s a significant reason birds sing primarily in the early morning and at dusk: That’s when the air is typically still, and the way it carries sound waves makes them clearer.
 There are also fewer competing background noises.
-Even birds that are heard singing during the day will tend to sing more at dawn and dusk.
+Even birds heard singing during the day tend to sing more at dawn and dusk.

 Do birds abandon their babies if we touch them?

-Experts say no—once eggs have hatched, the parents’ drive to nurture their offspring outweighs their fear of human scent.
-Unless the nest is repeatedly disturbed, that is.
-So, if you’re watching nestlings, it’s best to peek at them only when the parents are away.
+Experts say the parents’ drive to nurture their offspring outweighs their fear of human scent—unless the nest is repeatedly disturbed.
+So, if you’re watching nestlings, it’s best to peek at them rarely and only when the parents are away.

 House Finches and American Goldfinches on thistle feeder.